sturmer/sturmer/README.md

 ### Hi!

-I work as a software engineer for a company called [Glia](https://www.glia.com/), that however used to be called Salemove and so that's the name of the organization I use on GitHub.
+I'm Gian and I work as a software engineer for [Glia](https://www.glia.com/).
+Since it used to be called Salemove, that's the name of the organization I belong to on GitHub.

 I write Elixir, Ruby, and JavaScript.
 I like [Racket](https://racket-lang.org/).